MIKNSJ/config/vim/linux_vimrc_setup_docs.md

 *IMPORTANT NOTE: We will assume that programming compliers/languages have been pre-installed before continuing.*

-*Note: WSL 1/2: Ubuntu will work.*.
+*Note: WSL 1/2: Ubuntu will work.*

 *Note: Not all steps may be necessary from each section in order to enable language autocomplete.*